google/flutter-desktop-embedding/README.md

 ## Feedback

 For bug reports and feature requests related to the plugins, you can file GitHub issues.
-Bugs and feature requests about to Flutter on desktop in general should be filed in the
+Bugs and feature requests about Flutter on desktop in general should be filed in the
 [Flutter issue tracker](https://github.com/flutter/flutter/issues).